Finding normal binary floating-point factors efficiently: Introduction

 \subsection{Outline}

 In \Cref{sec:prelim}, we introduce our notation and develop the formalisms used in this paper.
-We also give an account of the basic properties of floating-point arithmetic that we will need.
+We also give an account of the basic properties of floating-point arithmetic that we will need, and precisely define the classical interval-based algorithm.
 Due to the substantial amount of notation, a glossary is supplied for reference in \Cref{sec:glossary}.
 In \Cref{sec:simp}, we relate optimal intervals, the division-based algorithm and floating-point factors, and simplify the problem by narrowing down the conditions under which the division-based algorithm does not produce an optimal result.
 In \Cref{sec:hardcase}, we then develop conditions for numbers being factors based on the rounding error in the product.
 Then, in \Cref{sec:optimizing-remainders}, we show that we can control that rounding error under certain conditions and thus directly find floating-point factors.
-Combining these in \Cref{sec:algorithms}, we give an algorithm to compute such factors efficiently. \Cref{sec:additional-proofs} contains some ancillary proofs used in the results of \Cref{sec:algorithms}.
+Combining these in \Cref{sec:algorithms}, we give an algorithm to compute such factors efficiently and thus solve the problem. \Cref{sec:additional-proofs} contains some ancillary proofs used in the results of \Cref{sec:algorithms}.
 In \Cref{sec:conclusion}, we conclude and discuss open problems.